liferay-design/liferay.design/src/markdown/team/pentz-patrick.md

 ---
-name: 'Patrick Pentz' # what is your name
+author: 'Patrick Pentz' # what is your name
-title: 'Product Designer' # what is your title?
-headshotPro: '/images/headshots/pentz-patrick.jpg' # put your headshot here
-headshotFun: '/images/headshots/pentz-patrick-h.jpg' # put your headshot here
-dribbble: '' # your dribbble username
-instagram: '' # your instagram username
-twitter: '' # your twitter username
-unsplash: '' # your unsplash username
-active: true # are you an active member of the team?
 startYear: '2017'
-icon: 'fa_camera' # add your desired icon here
 ---

 ### How did you get into design?

 I started designing when my asked me to sell fanwear to his youtube audience.
 At the time, I couldn't find any anyone to design the graphics so I thought I'd give it a try myself.
 I discovered that I liked doing it and decided to pursue a career in design.

 ### Why are you at Liferay?

 I'm working at Liferay to further my design career and to help the company grow.

 ### Favorite tool?